 https://my-shop.com:9990/payment.
 Since we do not know what is an API Gateway, our client app (Angular app from Browser) will communicate directly with each of these services.

 It is not necessary that all the microservices will have public endpoints, for simplicity we have considered so.
-The Direct communication architecture can be good for a small-application, especially when you have a small UI and a couple of different Backend services.
+The Direct communication architecture can be good for a small application, especially when you have a small UI and a couple of different Backend services.
 However, this has a ton of limitations when you build complex and large applications and the UI is like a Mobile app.

-- Cross-cutting Concerns: Each public-facing microservice has to handle concerns like SSL, authentication and authorization, data transformations, rate limiting, etc. Using a Gateway can help in reducing the overhead, as all of this can be address on it and the microservices endpoints are never directly exposed to the outside world.
+- Cross-cutting Concerns: Each public-facing microservice has to handle concerns like SSL, authentication and authorization, data transformations, rate limiting, etc. Using a Gateway can help in reducing the overhead, as all of this can be addressed on it and the microservices endpoints are never directly exposed to the outside world.

 - Larger Security Concerns: Without the Gateway, all the microservices are exposed to the external world.
 An attacker has a wider surface to attack and get inside the system.
 However, using a gateway, only the gateway URL is exposed so we have a smaller surface to secure.

 - Tight Coupling: The micro-services endpoints should never be hardcoded in the UI apps, be it Mobile or Web.
 Refactoring or adding a new service will need the URL changes in the client apps and hence maintenance overheads.
-Frequently updating apps will bring down the solutions to evolve fast.
+Frequently updating apps will bring the solutions to evolve fast.

 - Impact on User Experiences: Using an API gateway, we can possibly reduce the multiple service calls by aggregating the payload and serving them once.
 This can improve user performance by reducing the waiting time.
 However, this topic is debatable.